 Disclosure: this page contains affiliate links to select partners.
 We receive a commission should you choose to make a purchase after clicking on them.

-Consult a counselor to help you deal with your dreams being crushed.
+Speak to an accredited and experienced therapist to help you deal with your dreams being crushed.
 Simply click here to connect with one via BetterHelp.com.

 Life isn’t always what we want it to be.

 Unfortunately, the best-laid plans can be utterly destroyed by a twist of fate.
 The pesky thing about unforeseen circumstances is that they are impossible to plan for, being unforeseen and all.